 After the second time, he continued resurfacing every couple of years like a human boomerang.

-But I’d be lying if I said it didn’t give me a little thrill each time he returned.
+While I told myself I’d be a fool to actually date him again, I’d be lying if I said it didn’t give me a little thrill each time he returned.

-He couldn’t keep himself from crawling back, seemingly full of regret for letting me go in the first place.
+I loved how he kept crawling back, seemingly full of regret for letting me go in the first place.

 But the more I grew as a person, the more I started rolling my eyes with every “catch-up” attempt.